Ma'anshan: History

 The south bank of the Yangtze River from Ma'anshan upstream for 240 km, has long been a mining area.
 The coming of a railroad and the opening of the Huai-nan coalfield in the 1930s made it possible for the Japanese to open an iron and steel works in 1938.
 Although destroyed at the end of the Second World War, the industries were restored to production in 1953, and Ma'anshan grew rapidly under the Communists' first and second Five-Year Plans.
 Ma'anshan also has sulfur and limestone mines, and chemical and cement factories.

-In 1954, Ma'anshan was elevated to town level, and, in Oct.
-12, 1956, Ma'anshan City was declared to be founded.
+In 1954, Ma'anshan was elevated to town level, and, on October 12, 1956, Ma'anshan City was declared to be founded.

 Geography and climate

 Surrounded by low hills (the name of the city means "horse saddle mountain"), Ma'anshan is not as polluted as other major Chinese steelmaking cities, thanks to the environmental policies taken by the local government that granted the city the recognition as one of the "Ten Green Cities of China."

+It has a northern subtropical humid monsoon climate with obvious monsoons, four distinct seasons, warm and humid climate, and rain and heat in the same season.
 Its climate is similar to other cities in the Yangtze River Delta, with lower humidity that makes its summers and winters less extreme.
 There are frequent showers during July and August.